ticki/mu/README.md

     easy:  1d
     D:0 N:9 >> good

-This opens the TeX files, containing the memory cards.
+This opens the TeX files, containing the flashcards.
 The default viewer is `zathura`, but can be set by changing the `MU_PDF_VIEWER` environment variable.